Sofia Näsström

 Kort presentation

 Sofia Näsström specialises in political theory.
-Recent publications include The Spirit of Democracy: Corruption, Disintegration, Renewal (Oxford University Press 2021) and Demokrati.
-En liten bok om en stor sak (Historiska Media 2021), which won the Disa Prize for popular science writing.
-Her next monograph, under contract with Cambridge University Press, is entitled Democracy and the Social Question: Sharing Uncertainty in Uncertain Times.
-For more information, see CV and Research below.
+Her publications include Democracy in Ten Questions (Palgrave Macmillan, 2025), The Spirit of Democracy: Corruption, Disintegration, Renewal (Oxford University Press 2021) and Demokrati.
+En liten bok om en stor sak (Historiska Media 2021), which won the Disa Prize.
+Her next monograph, under contract with Cambridge University Press, is entitled Democracy and the Social Question.
+For more information, about awards and others, see CV.

 Nyckelord